Move Illinois: The Illinois Tollway Driving the Future

 - Constructing a new, all-electronic interchange to connect the Tri-State Tollway (I-294) to I-57;

-- Building a new, all-electronic Elgin O'Hare Western Access;
+- Building the new, all-electronic Elgin O'Hare Western Access Project;

-- Planning studies for the Illinois Route 53/120 Extension and the Illiana Expressway.
+- Planning studies for the Illinois Route 53/120 Project and other emerging projects.

 Move Illinois will improve mobility, relieve congestion, reduce pollution and link economies across Northern Illinois.